kawu/hist-pl/umbrella/README.md

 Printing
 --------

-To convert the binary dictionary into the LMF format use the `show` mode of the command line tool:
+To convert the binary dictionary into the LMF format use the `print` mode of the command line tool:

-    hist-pl show srpsdp.bin > srpsdp-prim.xml
+    hist-pl print srpsdp.bin > srpsdp-prim.xml

 Labeling
 --------